santifa/masterarbeit/README.md

     +--- masterarbeit.org (notes and schedules for the thesis) +--- Makefile
-    +--- bootstrap.sh (contains the bootstrapping process for velisarios)
+    +--- bootstrap.sh (contains the bootstrapping process for velisarios) +--- raft (contains the code for the raft protocol)

-The makefile contains the essentials to bootstrap the code and build the documentation and thesis.
+The Makefile contains the essentials to bootstrap the code and build the documentation and thesis.
+The Velisarios module is integrated for reference since the used code for raft is copied from the project.

 * `make schedule`: Just convert the org file into a pdf
 * `make thesis`: Compile the thesis pdf
-* `make velisarios`: Boostrap velisarios
+* `make velisarios`: Try to build velisarios

-* `make simulate <num>`: Simulate with <num> requests
-* `make run`: run protocol
+See the readme in the raft folder and the masterarbeit.org file for more information.